seisatsu/Tsunagari/doc/sphinx/chapter_3.rst

 .. image:: _static/tiled_01.png
    :scale: 25

 This is Tiled.
 It looks very simple because it is very simple.
-In this chapter, the features and usage of Tiled will be documented by breaking down the recreation of a few areas that show up in the Tsunagari testing world.
+This chapter explains the features of Tiled, and its use in creating Tsunagari maps.

 First, Tiled needs to be configured to produce files that Tsunagari can understand.
 Navigate to ``Edit > Preferences`` in the topbar menu.